enriquepablo/npl-web/npl_ref.rst

-**npl** provides three basic elements for writing programs: atomic elements, complex elements for adding to the kb, and orders to manipulate the kb in different ways.
+**npl** provides three basic elements for writing programs: atomic elements, complex elements for adding to the kb, and orders (commands) to manipulate the kb in different ways.

 We also have macros,
 but macros are another language built on top of **npl**,